Alfresco/docs-alfresco/transformation-engine/latest/install/index.md

 * Make sure that the Windows print spooler service is running.

-* GhostScript v8.64 and pdf2swf are no longer distributed along with Document Transformation Engine.
-Make sure you install both these tools manually.

 ### Sizing

 There are a number of recommendations for calculating sizing.
 You will need: